Relationship and Sex Education (RSE)

 At Priory Rise School, the building of positive, meaningful relationships at all levels are fundamental to our ethos and values.
 Relationships and Sex Education (RSE) is lifelong learning about relationships, emotions, looking after ourselves, different families, understanding life cycles and, at Year 6, how a baby is made.
 Lessons involve acquiring information, developing skills and forming positive beliefs, values and attitudes.
 RSE has a key part to play in the personal, social, moral and spiritual development of young people.

-At Priory Rise we aim to provide a forum in which children can develop confidence and be articulate in talking about feelings and relationships.
+At Priory Rise we aim to provide a forum in which children can develop confidence and be articulate in talking about feelings and relationships from the very start of their Priory Rise career.
 Of most importance is that children develop feelings of confidence, self-respect and empathy for themselves and others.
 Children recognise the importance of valuing themselves and others and will move onto the next part of their educational journey with a strong moral compass.

 Relationships are key at Priory Rise School.
 Children will understand the diverse range of relationships, and families, and their importance for the care and support of children.
 Throughout their time at Priory Rise, staff will guide children in making positive choices and support children when a less successful choice has been made.
 Through relationship education, children revisit our Priory Rise values in order to strengthen their understanding of them.

 Children will be taught the correct vocabulary to describe themselves and their bodies (linking into our science curriculum).
 All of our RSE lessons throughout school are carried out with sensitivity and are of an age-appropriate context.
 As the pupils move through Upper Key Stage Two, they will begin to understand puberty, giving them an understanding of sexual development and an understanding of the importance of health and hygiene so they may be able to keep themselves safe.